yaloms/h-core-snapshot/README.md

 ### H-Core Snapshot
 Execution-controlled mode
 <img width="1388" height="717" alt="Screenshot 2026-03-21 at 11-08-28 ChatGPT - H-Core Snapshot" src="https://github.com/user-attachments/assets/d2600761-1ab2-42c5-a06b-c5a5f28a48a4" />
+Text fixes behavior for a few turns.
+Then it drifts again.

+This doesn’t.

 ## Default: explanation → interpretation → decision
 ## Snapshot: action

 ## What changes

 Default:
-– expands the task
+– expands
-– stays generic
+– interprets
 – requires correction

 Snapshot:
-– less text
-– specific outputs
-– ready to use
+– executes
+– stays within scope
-– no correction needed
+– doesn’t require correction
-You don’t need to correct it.

 ## Access

 Private snapshot link.
 One-time access to execution-controlled mode

+For users who rely on the model to think, not to chat.

 **$49**